godotengine/godot-docs/tutorials/editor/command_line_tutorial.rst

     On Windows and Linux, you can run a Godot binary in a terminal by specifying its relative or absolute path.

-    On macOS, the process is different due to Godot being contained within an ``.app`` bundle (which is a *folder*, not a file).
+    On macOS, the process is different due to Godot being contained within a ``.app`` bundle (which is a *folder*, not a file).
 To run a Godot binary from a terminal on macOS, you have to ``cd`` to the folder where the Godot application bundle is located, then run ``Godot.app/Contents/MacOS/Godot``